Integralist/Style-Guides/JavaScript Style Guide.md

 Use strict equality `===` over `==`.

-The only exception is when you're checking the result from the `typeof` operator, as it always returns a string so there is no point using `===`.
+The only exception to this rule is when you're checking the result of a `typeof` operator check, as `typeof` always returns a string so there is no point using `===`.

 ###Coercion